Alma

 Julianna

-Julianna is highly interested in sports – as she is leading the climbing club at her school and an enthusiastic skier- but also a musician, playing the flute and violin.
+Julianna is highly interested in sports – as she is leading the climbing club at her school and an enthusiastic skier – but also a musician, playing the flute and violin.
 For Julianna are the expeditions an important part of the award, as she appreciates the time in nature and the planning of the route and provision.

-As a Duke Youth Ambassador, she wants to bring young people closer to the award, but also meet new people and brighten her perspective.
+As a Duke Youth Ambassador, she wants to bring young people closer to the award, but also meet new people and broaden her perspective.
 She also sees this opportunity as a chance to change something in climate change, educational support and personal development for young people.

 Krish